MarkusMaal/FlipnicSaveEditor/README.md

 This lists some info about the save file that you may find interesting.
 There are also two very important buttons:
 * Update checksums - In case any of the checksums are invalid, you can press this button to make them valid again.
 Attempting to load a save file where any of the checksums are invalid will cause the game to think the save file is corrupt and the game will simply refuse to load it.
 * Diagnose save file - If you actually have a corrupted save file, you can press this button to apply common fixes that can help you fix some parts of the save file.

+You can also modify some values here by clicking on the pencil button.

 ### Viewing and editing ranks